Project-Bonfire/Reliability-analysis/simulation/README.md

 - `PROPERTYPATH` is the path to the file containing a line of parameters for each experiment
 - `STARTID` is the id which should be used to start counting up the number of experimentresults in the `results` folder
 - `RESULTFOLDER` is a folder which is used temporarly for results before they are copied to the experiment results folder.
 This may be removed in further versions, and the result will be written to the correct destination directly.
+- `RESULTFILE` is the file where the results of the experiments are written to.
+See section `output`.
+- `SCENARIOFILE` the scenariofile contains the scenario for these experiments.
 ```
     setenv PROPERTYPATH $propertypath;
     setenv STARTID $startid;